Aliona83/project_j/TESTING.md

 Issue: The website doesn't display properly on mobile devices, leading to a poor mobile user experience.
 Resolution: Implement responsive web design to ensure that  website adapts to different screen sizes and devices.
 Test the website on various mobile devices and browsers to identify and fix layout and usability issues.

+6. Users Can Add the Same Product Multiple Times to Wishlist

+Issue:Users are able to add the same product multiple times to their wishlist, which is not the intended behavior.
+This issue leads to duplicate entries in the wishlist, causing confusion and potential user experience problems.
+Revolution: Implement appropriate validation checks to prevent duplicate entries in the wishlist database.

 ## Unfixed Bugs